 Academic Resource Centers

-Dr. Michael Sosulski is the Associate Provost.
+Dr. Laura Furge is the Associate Provost.
 She works closely with the departments and the Registrar in setting course scheduling and enrollments.
-He also hires all part-time faculty, oversees new faculty orientation activities, and moderates student complaints.
+She also hires all part-time faculty, oversees new faculty orientation activities, and moderates student complaints.
+In addition, Laura oversees the Shared Passages program.

 Coordinator of Educational Effectiveness